-Whether you’re looking to learn more about the science behind plant breeding or the logistics of starting up an aquaponics farm, you can find the answers in horticultural science.
-Students interested in delving into horticulture have the option of two undergraduate majors: plant science or food systems.
+Students interested in delving into horticulture have the option of two undergraduate majors: plant science or food systems, as well as a minor.
 These interdisciplinary majors allow students the freedom to tailor their education to the topics they feel passionate about.

 Plant science students learn about conventional large-scale farming, organic agriculture, new sustainable production practices, medicinal plants, greenhouse management, and turf and lawn management.
 You'll do all this in the classroom, online, in greenhouses, in the field, and possibly through study abroad.
 Learn more about the plant science major on the Plant Science website.

 This major teaches students the knowledge and problem-solving skills to address complex challenges and opportunities in food systems.
 This is guided by an interest in food and food systems that are sustainable in environmental, economic, and social terms.
 Students study food systems in diverse contexts and at different scales.
 Learn more about the food systems major on the Food Systems website.